Privacy policy

 You have the option of subscribing to our newsletter on our website.
 Registration is required for this.
 The following data must be provided as part of the registration process:

-By subscribing to the newsletter, you agree that all data provided may be processed for advertising purposes in the course of sending the newsletter.
+By subscribing to the newsletter, you consent to the processing of all data provided for promotional purposes in connection with the distribution of the newsletter.

-You can revoke this consent at any time and without giving reasons by clicking on the unsubscribe link found in every newsletter.
+You may revoke this consent at any time and for any reason by clicking the unsubscribe link included in every newsletter.

-If you wish to change your data, you can use the corresponding change data link in the newsletter.
+If you'd like to update your information, you can use the "Update Information" link in the newsletter.

 We use the eworx Marketing Suite software to send and analyze our newsletters.
 The eworx Marketing Suite records the opening and clicking behavior.
 Specifically, the following information is tracked: time of delivery, time of opening, duration of opening, IP address of opening, email program used (mail client), which link was clicked and the time of the click.
 This data is processed exclusively within the European Union and is not passed on to third parties.